 - speak to a member of staff who will check that your biometric information has been successfully enrolled and your passport and supporting evidence has scanned correctly

-Afterwards you are supposed to get an email confirming you’re biometric was enrolled but there are currently issues with people not receiving this at the moment.
+Afterwards you are supposed to get an email confirming you’re biometric was enrolled but I’ve never received any confirmation stating this.

-Later, depending on the service you choose you should get an email from Home Office on that your application was approved or denied.
+Later, depending on the service you choose you should get a letter from the Home Office on that your application was approved or denied.
 If approved then you will receive by post your BRP and approval letter.

 Video Update on UK Visa Premium Service Appointments